AstroHackWeek/blog/README.md

-# AstroData Hack Week Website
+# AstroData Hack Week 2014 Website

-This is the source of the website found at http://astrohackweek.github.io/
+This is the source of the website found at http://astrohackweek.github.io/2014.
+The source lives in the `master` branch and the built site lives in the `gh-pages` branch.

 ## How to Contribute